Tuning Thermal Conductivity and Electron-Phonon Interactions in Carbon and Boron Nitride Moir\'e Diamanes via Twist Angle Manipulation: Computational methodology

 where $t$ is the time, $V$ and $T$ are the system volume and temperature, $J_\alpha$ is the $\alpha$ component of the lattice heat current vector $J$, $\alpha$ is the Cartesian index. $\langle J_\alpha(t) J_\alpha(0)\rangle$ is the heat current autocorrelation function averaged over the ensemble.

-To compute the heat flux required for the HCACF, molecular dynamics simulations with the MTP potential (MTP-MD) were performed using the LAMMPS software package \cite{lammps} and the LAMMPS-MLIP interface \cite{mlip-lammps-GK}.
+To compute the heat flux required for the HCACF, molecular dynamics simulations with the MTP potential (MTP-MD) were performed using the LAMMPS software package \cite{lammps} and the LAMMPS-MLIP interface \cite{mlip_lammps_GK}.
 The MTP-MD trajectories were divided into segments of 250 ps and 350 ps duration for the DNnAB and BNnAB, respectively.
 For the other Moir\'e lattices, the duration of each segment was 100 ps.
 The HCACF was calculated for each segment and then averaged across all segments.
+The details on how the segments durations were chosen are described in Supplementaty Infomation (see "Description of the correlation time and supercell size choice for LTC calculations in the Green-Kubo approach" section).
 Subsequently, the LTC was obtained by integrating the averaged HCACF.
-Each MTP-MD trajectory lasted for a total of 4 ns (for the BNnAB) and 3.5 ns (for the other BNn$\theta$), comprising a 0.5 ns equilibration period in the NVT ensemble followed by a 3 ns production run in the NVE ensemble, using a time step of 1 fs.
+Each MTP-MD trajectory lasted for a total of 4 ns (for the BNnAB) and 3.5 ns (for the other diamanes), comprising a 0.5 ns equilibration period in the NVT ensemble followed by a production run in the NVE ensemble, using a time step of 1 fs.
 The MTP-MD simulations employed rectangular supercells containing the following numbers of atoms: 2400 (0$^\circ$ twist angle), 2944 (21.8$^\circ$ twist angle), and 2952 (27.8$^\circ$ twist angle).
+The details on how the supercell sizes were selected are also given in Supplementary Information, "Description of the correlation time and supercell size choice for LTC calculations in the Green-Kubo approach" section.
 Final LTC values for each structure were determined by averaging the results obtained from 8 independent MTP-MD trajectories.

 Finally, the results of LTC calculations were compared for the structures with different twist angles in order to understand how the interlayer twisting affects the thermal transport in Moir\'e lattices.